Young Thor

-Young Thor is an American-Canadian action-adventure video game developed by Frima Studios and published by Sony Computer Entertainment.
+Young Thor is a 2010 action-adventure video game developed by Frima Studios for the PlayStation 3 and PlayStation Portable.
 Like Zombie Tycoon, it is produced with the participation of Telefilm Canada.
-It was first released on July 20, 2010 as a downloadable PlayStation Network title for the PlayStation Portable and PlayStation 3.
+It was released as a downloadable PlayStation Network title.
 Young Thor is about the childhood of the eponymous Norse god, Thor, as he embarks on a quest to save the world tree, Yggdrasil.
 The game was met with mixed or average reviews from critics upon release.

 Gameplay

 The game is a side-scroller beat 'em up and is broken up into four levels.
 Players control the Norse god Thor and unleash his lightning magic and powerful hammer, Mjölnir, to blast any foes in his way.
 As the game progresses, Thor gains XP which increases his character stats; however, the stats are not customizable, leading Joystiq to comment, "leveling seems to exist for the sole purpose of encouraging replays.
 Somebody out there will want to achieve a level 100 character, right?"
 Each level introduces new types of enemies and new complicated platform layouts.
 Treasures are hidden in certain levels which, if found, grant Thor powers such as extra health and magic regeneration, or the ability to double jump.
 Levels must be repeated multiple times both to find the treasures and to gain enough experience to defeat tougher enemies in later levels.
 To explain the Norse mythology present in the game, as the game progresses players unlock dictionary entries which can be accessed through the extras section of the game's menu.